Solar-network/docs/docs/desktop-wallet/user-guides/ledger.md

 **4. Open the Solar Desktop Wallet**

-Once initialized, the Solar Desktop Wallet will load and display your Ledger wallets and their SXP balances.
+Once initialised, the Solar Desktop Wallet will load and display your Ledger wallets and their SXP balances.

 ![](/desktop-wallet/assets/ledger/my-wallet-overview.png)